Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 - Ceramic-coated inner pot for easy cleanup

-- Wide set of presets and reliable daily performance
+- Wide preset selection and reliable daily performance

 Cons: